 - Prepare all legal documents.

-- Attend the closing, review your documents and help you clearly understand all the documents you are required to sign.
+- Review your closing documents and help you clearly understand the documents you are required to sign.

-- Issue the title work required for the property.
+- Issue the title work required for the property (in Minnesota).

 Lallemont Law LLC can assist Sellers of real estate by: